 Socio-economic receptors such as fisheries and coastal tourism could be exposed to the risk from an accidental spill.
-As described above, for Scenario 1, the modelled maximum exposure of the water surface to diesel is generally limited to five days, and water column exposure to diesel concentrations exceeding the 58ppb threshold is not expected to exceed 9 days.
+As described above, for Scenario 1, the modelled maximum exposure of the water surface to diesel is generally limited to 24 hours, and water column exposure to diesel concentrations exceeding the 58ppb threshold is not expected to exceed 9 days.
 The probability of oil from a blowout (Scenario 2) reaching coastal areas or commercial fishing grounds within Azerbaijan varies with some areas around Baku Bay ranging from 40 to 100% while further south the probability near Neftchala and Lankaran is in the range of 30 to 100% and 30 to 80%, respectively (refer to Appendix 6A).
 Although a large percentage of the oil will evaporate, biodegrade or disperse within the water column it is anticipated that up to 275 tonnes of diesel (during summer conditions) and 64,684 tonnes of oil (during winter conditions) could reach the shoreline following a blowout.
-Areas of the Azerbaijan coastline that are predicted to receive moderate (1-10mm) or heavy (>10mm) depositions of oil include Chilov Island.
-Pirallahi Island, Absheron Peninsula, Baku Bay, along the coast between Alat and Neftchala as well as the coast of Lankaran (refer to Figures 7.10 and 7.16 and Appendix 6A).
-A blowout of oil will also result in a significant amount of oil on the sea surface which would slowly reduce over several months (blowout).
-The concentration of oil in the water column is expected to remain above the 58ppb threshold for greater than 120 days for a blowout in some areas impacted by the spill as illustrated in Figure 7.14.
+Areas of the Azerbaijan coastline that are predicted to receive moderate (1-10mm) or heavy (>10mm) depositions of oil include Chilov Island, Pirallahi Island, Absheron Peninsula, Baku Bay, along the coast between Alat and Neftchala as well as the coast of Lankaran (refer to Figures 7.10 and 7.16 and Appendix 6A).
+A blowout will also result in a significant amount of oil on the sea surface which would slowly reduce over several months.
+The concentration of oil in the water column is expected to remain above the 58ppb threshold for up to 30 days close to the release, but this drops to less than 7 days beyond 35km and the majority of the affected area is predicted to be above the 58ppb threshold for less than 48 hours.